 [-resource sharing] Sharing arithmetic operators.
 Value: auto, on, off Default: auto [-cascade dsp] Controls how adders summing DSP block outputs will be implemented.
 Value: auto, tree, force Default: auto [-control set opt threshold] Threshold for synchronous control set optimization to lower number of control sets.
 Valid values are 'auto' and non-negative integers.
 The higher the number, the more control set optimization will be performed and fewer control sets will result.
 To disable control set optimization completely, set to 0.
 Default: auto [-max bram] Maximum number of block RAM allowed in design.
-(Note -1 means that the tool will choose the max number allowed for the part in question) Default: -1 [-max_uram] Maximum number of UltraRAM blocks allowed in design.
-(Note -1 means that the tool will choose the max number allowed for the part in question) Default: -1 [-max_dsp] Maximum number of block DSP allowed in design.
+(Note -1 means that the tool will choose the max number allowed for the part in question) Default: -1 [-max\uram] Maximum number of UltraRAM blocks allowed in design.
+(Note -1 means that the tool will choose the max number allowed for the part in question) Default: -1 [-max\dsp] Maximum number of block DSP allowed in design.
 (Note -1 means that the tool will choose the max number allowed for the part in question) Default: -1 [-max bram cascade height] Controls the maximum number of BRAM that can be cascaded by the tool.
-(Note -1 means that the tool will choose the max number allowed for the part in question) Default: -1 [-max_uram_cascade_height] Controls the maximum number of ${\tt UtraRAM}$ that can be cascaded by the tool.
+(Note -1 means that the tool will choose the max number allowed for the part in question) Default: -1 [-max\uram\cascade\height] Controls the maximum number of ${\tt UtraRAM}$ that can be cascaded by the tool.
 (Note -1 means that the tool will choose the max number allowed for the part in question) Default: -1 [-retiming] Seeks to improve circuit performance for intra-clock sequential paths by automatically moving registers (register balancing) across combinatorial gates or LUTs.
 It maintains the original behavior and latency of the circuit and does not require changes to the RTL sources.
-Prevents the extraction of shift registers so [-no_srlextract] that they get implemented as simple registers [-assert] Enable VHDL assert statements to be evaluated.
-A severity level of failure will stop the synthesis flow and produce an error. [-no_timing_driven] Do not run in timing driven mode. [-sfcul Run in single-file compilation unit mode. [-quiet] Ignore command errors [-verbose] Suspend message limits during command execution
+Prevents the extraction of shift registers so [-no\srlextract] that they get implemented as simple registers [-assert] Enable VHDL assert statements to be evaluated.
+A severity level of failure will stop the synthesis flow and produce an error. [-no\timing\driven] Do not run in timing driven mode. [-sfcu] Run in single-file compilation unit mode. [-debug log] Print detailed log files for debugging [-quiet] Ignore command errors [-verbose] Suspend message limits during command execution

-For the -generic option, special handling needs to happen with VHDL boolean and std_logic_vector type because those type do not exist in other formats.
+For the -generic option, special handling needs to happen with VHDL boolean and std\logic\vector type because those type do not exist in other formats.
 Instead of TRUE, FALSE, or 0010, for example, Verilog standards should be given.